Stiff-arm fend: Australian football

-High contact in a don't argue in Australian Football can result in a free kick against the player in possession so the Australian Football fend requires additional precision to avoid contact to the face or neck, though in practice such incidental contact is not always penalised.
+Australian football, unlike rugby football where the majority of tackles are gang tackles, has frequent opportunities for an effective fend-off (to the running player's advantage) in that ball carriers face one-on-one contests in open space.
+Unlike rugby football, if a player does not successfully fend off the tackler it can result in them losing possession of the ball through the holding the ball rule.
+Also the majority of tacklers in open space tend to chase and tackle from behind the ball carrier and strong front on contact is discouraged.
+In addition, high contact can result in a free kick against the player in possession so the Australian football fend requires additional precision to avoid contact to the face or neck, though in practice such incidental contact is not always penalised.
 Players typically push off the shoulder or chest of the opponent.
-There is no statistic for stiff-arm fends in Australian Rules, however they are counted as broken tackles and are most commonly performed by mid-fielders and forwards.
+There is no statistic for stiff-arm fends in Australian rules, however they are counted as broken tackles and are most commonly performed by mid-fielders and forwards.
+Historically backs would not risk their opponent getting a kick at goal from holding the ball but increasing forward pressure and professionalism has seen more players across the whole field become competent in the skill.
 Use of forearms and elbows can be dangerous and are usually penalised.

 One of the first players noted to do this regularly in matches from the 1877 VFA season was superstar George Coulthard.

-Some of the best modern exponents of the don't argue include Dustin Martin, Sam Powell-Pepper, Lance Franklin, Barry Hall, Fraser Gehrig, Michael Conlon, Jason Johnson, Nathan Jones, Ben Cunnington and Gary Ablett Jnr.
+Some of the best modern exponents of the don't argue include Dustin Martin, Harley Reid, Sam Powell-Pepper, Lance Franklin, Barry Hall, Fraser Gehrig, Michael Conlon, Jason Johnson, Nathan Jones, Ben Cunnington Gary Ablett Snr and Gary Ablett Jnr.

+Gridiron football

+Stiff arms are most often performed by running backs.
+Some notable players to use the stiff arm are Walter Payton, Earl Campbell, Derrick Henry, Adrian Peterson and Marshawn Lynch.

-Rugby Football
+Rugby football

-Some famous players who use the fend include dual rugby/league international Sonny Bill Williams.
+Some famous players who use the fend include dual rugby/league international Sonny Bill Williams, and rugby union players Jonah Lomu, Jonathan Davies, Seán O'Brien, Cory Jane, Robbie Fruean and Julian Savea.